The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

 - A dropper is provided in the kit.
 Use this dropper to place a few drops of urine into the well of the test stick [refree to manufacturer’s instructions].

 - Immediately, the urine will start spreading on the blotting paper and move towards the direction of the result window.

 - The testing stick is then placed on a clean, level surface with the result window facing up.
 Wait time is usually between 1 to 5 minutes [see instructions]

-Some kits have an absorbent end which is dipped in urine instead of being dropped by dropper.
+Some kits have an absorbent end that is dipped in urine instead of being dropped by a dropper.
 Still, others may require the woman to urinate directly on the stick.
 In such cases, the urine stick should be held for a specific time period.
 It is important to place the absorbent end of the stick towards the urine stream.

 Interpretation of Results of Home Pregnancy Test

 After the time mentioned in the instructions has passed, the test stick should be checked for results.

 Pregnancy is indicated by a change in color in the designated area of the device.
 The display of results varies in different types of pregnancy test kits.

 In most kits, it is displayed by color bands (lines).